angeria/bitsek/README.md

 #### Main, Program and State Architecture

 State is a question of necessity.
-In order for user interactions to be useful over time we need to store the state of pending transactions (those transactions who are waiting to be mined and verified), the blockchain itself and a finally a list of users.
+In order for user interactions to be useful over time we need to store the state of pending transactions (those transactions that are waiting to be mined and verified), the blockchain itself and a finally a list of users.

 We decided to go with the straight forward approach of passing around state in our main program loop and mutate it as we go.
 We start off by setting up initial values for an empty pending block (_initpb_), a blockchain only containing the genesis block (_initbc_) and a list containing root users (_initus_). _main_ ends its work by calling _program_ with these values as arguments.